This is the multi-page printable view of this section. Click here to print.

 • Volume migration is possible within the same region.

-6. The volume will be changed to Available status.
+6. The volume changes to Available state.

 Get previous volume